Johannesproximo/masterThesis/README.md

    git clone https://github.com/Johannesproximo/masterThesis.git
    ```
 3. Set up environment: <br>
-   If you do not have Conda installed, we recommend Miniconda, a lightweight version of Anaconda. <br>
+   If you do not have Conda installed, we recommend installing Miniconda, which is a lightweight version of Anaconda.  <br>
-   Follow the instruction at [webpage of miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install)
+   Follow the instructions on the [Miniconda webpage](https://www.anaconda.com/docs/getting-started/miniconda/install).

    ```bash
    conda env create -f environment.yml